-Employment Discrimination Lawyers in New York City, Philadelphia and New Jersey Fighting for Employee Rights
+Employment Discrimination Lawyers in New York City, Philadelphia and New Jersey

 The Employment Discrimination Lawyers at the Derek Smith Law Group has Some of the Largest Verdicts in NY-NJ-PA

 At the Derek T. Smith Law Group, PLLC, our New York, New Jersey and Philadelphia employment discrimination lawyers represent workers in disputes against employers who violate New York City & New York State NYS Human Rights & workplace discrimination laws as well as federal laws like the Americans with Disabilities Act, the Family and Medical Leave Act, or Title VII of the Civil Rights Act of 1964.
-The employment discrimination laws employees now enjoy were forged through a long list of hard fought court cases.
+The employment discrimination laws employees now enjoy were forged through a long list of hard-fought court cases.
 With their expert understanding of employment discrimination laws in New York City and the state of New York, the employment discrimination attorneys at our law firm can mediate disputes as well as file workplace discrimination lawsuits in your legal case.

 Fighting against workplace discrimination in New York, New Jersey or Philadelphia | Title IX discrimination lawyers

 Discrimination in the workplace can take on many forms, sometimes overt but often times it can be very subtle.
 The employment discrimination attorneys at the Derek T. Smith Law Group, PLLC can advise you on the many different types of discrimination that can occur on at your place of employment, whether in New York, New Jersey or Philadelphia.
-Employment discrimination most often occurs when an employee experiences unequal treatment based on certain personal traits.
+Employment discrimination most often occurs when an employee experiences unequal treatment based on certain personality traits.

-New York, New Jersey and Philadelphia workplace discrimination laws mandate that in employment, people must be dealt with on an equal basis regardless of their cultural associations or personal traits.
+New York, New Jersey, and Philadelphia workplace discrimination laws mandate that in employment, people must be dealt with on an equal basis regardless of their cultural associations or personal traits.
 The following links lead to information about the most common types of discrimination in the workplace:

 Age Discrimination | Employment Discrimination Attorneys in New York City, New Jersey, Philadelphia, PA